Church of Saint John the Baptist, Kamai: Architecture

-The church is a beautiful example of the defensive Gothic architecture once popular in the Grand Duchy of Lithuania.
-Only a limited number of fortified churches survived until now so it has a great historical and architectural value.
+The church is a esthetic example of the defensive Gothic architecture once popular in the Grand Duchy of Lithuania.
+Only a limited number of fortified churches survived until now; it has a great historical and architectural value.
 Later Renaissance elements were added.

 The church was initially built in a symmetrical way with three naves supported by four columns.
 After the church was damaged for the first time, the columns were removed and the church became a single-nave.
 Dimensionally it is close to the square and has an apse and a sacristy.
 The facade is flanked by two cylindrical towers with rounded embrasures.
 Both towers are sixteen meters tall and five meters in diameter with the walls over two meters in thickness.

 The outer side of the church is almost free from the decorative elements except for four niches on the upper frontside.

 There is an old cross near the church.
 It was installed about 15th-16th century.
 The cross is two and a half meters high and was carved of a single granite stone.